Alexisbol/ada-template-website/README.md

 <!-- ######################################################################################################################### -->

 This isn't like any other interview, this is an exclusive interview with me, THE Jordan Belfort, aka the wolf of wallstreet.
 You are applying for a covoted position at Stratton Oakmont as intern stock analyst.
-Now you're sitting at the table across from me, applying for this real special position, and I just want to know one thing : <i> Can you read the market, or does the market reads you ? </i>
+Now you're sitting at the table across from me, applying for this real special position, and I just want to know one thing : <i> Can you read the market, or does the market read you ? </i>

 I'll be throwing questions at you the same way the market throws curveballs alright
 <br> <i> What do you know of the differences between sectors ? </i>